ZION CORRALES-NELSON PROFILE

 - 6 Apr 2019 Big Meet, Palo Alto 23.56 +1.4

 - 27 Apr 2019 Brutus Hamilton Challenge, Berkeley +0.5

 - 24 May 2019 West Preliminary NCAA, Sacramento +1.5

 The mark was the #2 all-time for the Philippines Women’s 100m.
 Only behind Lydia De Vega National Record of 11.28.
-The time is quicker than the lifetime best of Kristina Knott 11.44 (2016) who is #3 all-time for the Philippines with 11.55 which is the time she registered after acquiring a Filipino Passport.
+The time is quicker than the lifetime best of Kristina Knott 11.44 (2016), who is #3 all-time for the Philippines with 11.55, which is when she registered after acquiring a Filipino Passport.